Leah Lail

-Leah Lail is a retired American actress, best known for her role as Kay Simmons the communications and systems expert on the syndicated television series V.I.P..
+Leah Dawn Lail (born December 17, 1965) is a retired American actress, best known for her role as Kay Simmons the communications and systems expert on the syndicated television series V.I.P..

 Early life

-Lail graduated summa cum laude from the University of Southern California.
+Born and raised in Lexington, Kentucky, Lail is the younger of two daughters born to Linda Gayle (née Neet) and Robert Howard Lail.
+She attended Sayre School, Tates Creek High School, and the University of Southern California, graduating summa cum laude with degrees in German and theater.

 Career

 She also guest starred in the television series Seinfeld; Empty Nest; Matlock; The Larry Sanders Show; ER; 7th Heaven; Diagnosis: Murder; Touched by an Angel; Providence; Yes, Dear; Without a Trace and Boston Legal, her last acting credit.
 Lail also had a recurring role as Debbie in the sitcom The Jackie Thomas Show, starring Tom Arnold.
 Her film credits include D2: The Mighty Ducks, Heavyweights, Late Last Night and Little Nicky.
 She also played the female lead in the film Denial, opposite Jonathan Silverman.

 Lail has since retired from acting and now works as a real estate agent in Beverly Hills, California.

+Personal life

+From at least February 1998 through November 2000, Lail was married to director Steven Brill, her director on Late Last Night and Little Nicky (2000).